ccapdev1920T2/s11g11/README.md

 5. Enter this to run the server: `node app.js`
 6. Navigate to the project through: `http://localhost:3000/`

-### Upon Registering and Logging in
+## Upon Registering and Logging in

+### Register
 Register using a DLSU e-mail address.
-*Note: The password should be at least 8 characters.*
+The password should at least be 8 characters.

+### Log In
 Log In using the email and password you used to register or choose one of the following:
 |            E-mail          |     Password      |
 |:--------------------------:|:-----------------:|